 - Passive smoking is a cause of sudden unexpected death in infants (SUDI), which includes sudden infant death syndrome (SIDS) and fatal sleep accidents.

-- A child who lives in a smoking household for the first 18 months of their life has an increased risk of developing a range of respiratory illnesses, including bronchitis, bronchiolitis and pneumonia.
+- A child who lives in a smoking household for the first 18 months of their life has an increased risk of developing a range of respiratory illnesses, including bronchitis,bronchiolitis and pneumonia.
 They are also more prone to getting colds, coughs and glue ear (middle ear infections).
-Their lungs show a reduced ability to function and slower growth.
+Their lungs are weaker and do not grow to their full potential.

 - A child exposed to second-hand smoke in the home is more likely to develop asthma symptoms, have more asthma attacks and use asthma medications more often and for a longer period.